Looking to improve your tennis game? If that’s the case you may be interested in one of the best tennis racquets.

-What’s really awesome is this racquet is ultra affordable and is one of the few products that costs less than $100.
+What’s really awesome is this racquet is ultra affordable.
 That’s a great deal for what you’re getting and is perfect for anyone on a tight budget this year.
 You get to save a few dollars without giving you much in the performance department!

 Yonex Astrel 105

 Like the product you just saw, the Yonex Astrel 105 is specifically made for intermediates.
 The only difference is this one is quite a bit more expensive (more than 3 times the cost) and is higher quality.
 This is the kind of racquet that you’ll adore and absolutely love playing with.